sebSmarthome/openHAB3-widget/List_Item_for_use_with_List_Card/Air_Quality_List_Item/README.md

 This is an UI **List Item** Widget to view the Air Quality information with the [Air Quality Binding](https://www.openhab.org/addons/bindings/airquality/).

-Only use with **List Card** with accordion and rich list items option set to true.
+**Only use with “List Card” with accordion and rich list items option set to true.<br>Do not use it as a “default list item widget”**

 Support to use a light and a dark background.